 - The alleged change of qibla would have been a matter of paramount importance since Muslims have always worshipped in a single prescribed direction.

 - The hadith reflect the early Muslim community’s regional, sectarian and other divisions and disagreements in numerous respects.

 Yet, despite the community’s broad geographic distribution and deep division and the central importance of the qibla, the hadith register no disagreement whatsoever on this point.
-To think that so sprawling and so unruly a community could have unanimously agreed to relocate its sacred center or that it somehow managed to do so without leaving a single trace of the move in the hadith record is highly implausible to say the least.
+To think that so sprawling and so unruly a community could either unanimously agree to relocate its sacred center or somehow manage to do so without leaving a single trace of the move in the hadith record is highly implausible to say the least.

-To sum up, since ancient history seldom offers the sort of proof that enables us to build an airtight case, we must simply decide which conclusion most of the best evidence supports.
+To sum up, ancient history seldom offers the sort of proof that enables us to build an airtight case.
+Thus, we can only carefully weigh all the evidence and decide which conclusion most of the best evidence supports.
 As I have shown here, none of the six lines of evidence revisionists use to support their view is compelling.
 Instead, the preponderance of the evidence points to Mecca as Islam’s true birthplace.
 That is especially true when we allow that oral history—like that later recorded in the hadith—is not inherently false and consider the implausibility of the alleged relocation of the Kaaba.

 Hence, contrary to what most revisionists claim, we can affirm with reasonable confidence that Muslims do not mistakenly face the wrong direction when they pray.